JohnCanadyII/Oculus/README.md

 HTML dashboard with charts** — which it can also **email** to you or your customers and run on a schedule on any **endpoint**.

-It is a Python port of the Go project *Nadezhda*, personalized: a new name, an expanded feed set that covers **Cisco, networking, and big-tech / enterprise vendors** alongside security, a chart-driven dashboard, and email delivery.

 No API keys required for the core.
 The CVE data comes from keyless public sources.

 ![Oculus — Command Center](assets/command-center.png)